Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 664/187 defines the crime of attempted murder in either the first or second degree.
 As the name suggests, nobody has to be killed for the defendant to be charged and convicted of attempted murder.

-This article will discuss some unique aspects of attempted murder under California law, including the defendant's mental state, which the prosecutor must prove to secure a conviction.
+This article will delve into the intricate aspects of attempted murder under California law, particularly the crucial role of the defendant's mental state, which the prosecutor must establish to secure a conviction.

-I've been defending people charged with Penal Code 664/187 PC attempted murder for about 30 years, so I have several different strategies and angles that I've used.
-The first thing you have to decide is whether or not your client is going to take a deal or whether or not you're going to take the case to trial.
+I've been defending people charged with Penal Code 664/187 PC attempted murder for about 30 years, so I've used several different strategies and angles.
+The first thing you have to decide is whether your client is going to take a deal or whether you're going to take the case to trial.

 Let's start with whether you will take the case to trial.
 Maybe you're looking for a lawyer for your loved one.
 Perhaps you're the one charged in the attempted murder case.

-It depends on the facts and circumstances you're dealing with.
+It depends on the facts and circumstances.
 Our California criminal defense lawyers will examine this law more closely below.

 What About the Intent to Kill Factor?